139th Airlift Wing: Air Refueling

+180th Air Refueling Squadron refueling A-7D Corsair IIs (Note: Aircraft is Boeing KC-97G Stratofreighter, serial 53-283; LTV A-7D Corsair IIs, serials 71-0314 and 70-0941 are from the 23d Tactical Fighter Wing at England Air Force Base, Louisiana.)

 In 1969, military requirements resulted in a change in mission when the group was reassigned from MAC transport duties to the Strategic Air Command (SAC).
-Under SAC the group became an Air Refueling unit, being with the air refueling version of the C-97 transport, the KC-97 Stratofreighter.
+Under SAC the group became the 139th Air Refueling Group, equipped with the air refueling version of the C-97 transport, the Boeing KC-97 Stratofreighter.
 Familiarity with the aircraft led to a smooth transition from MAC to the new refueling mission.
 It supported the United States Air Forces in Europe (USAFE) flying aerial refueling missions in the KC-97 supporting missions of deploying aircraft to NATO for tactical exercises.

 Tactical Airlift

 In 1976 the KC-97s were retired by SAC and the unit was returned to MAC.
-The 139th was re-equipped with C-130A Hercules tactical airlifters and returned to its transport mission.
+The 139th was re-equipped with Lockheed C-130A Hercules tactical airlifters and returned to its transport mission.
 With the C-130s the 180th supported Operation Volant Oak and Operation Coronet Oak at Howard Air Force Base, Panama.

 During a 180th deployment to Howard AFB in November, 1978, they were caught up in a "real world" situation when the world began to learn of the events unfolding in Jonestown, Guyana.
 The 180th, flying the C-130, was the first US military aircraft landing at Timehri International Airport, Guyana with US embassy officials that they had picked up in Venezuela as well as food and supplies meant for the survivors the Americans hoped to take out of Guyana.
 That, of course, was before it became apparent that most of the more than 900 Peoples Temple members were lying dead in Jonestown.

 In December, 1989, the 180th was once again deployed at Howard AFB when Operation Just Cause began.
 The 180th flew combat mission in support of the Operation.
 In late 1980 and through 1983, members of the 180th embarked on a special project to enhance survivability of C-130 aircrews while flying in a hostile environment.
-The need for this type of training became apparent after C-130 units from the Military Airlift Command (MAC) began to participate in Red Flag at Nellis AFB.
+The need for this type of training became apparent after C-130 units from the Military Airlift Command (MAC) began to participate in Exercise Red Flag at Nellis Air Force Base.
 It was obvious that the C-130's were not doing well against the ground and air threats posed in the Red Flag exercise.
 After approval from the National Guard Bureau and tacitly from Military Airlift Command (MAC), they began service test to validate the training program.
 After more than three service test, the program proved it worth and the Advanced Airlift Tactics Training Center was approved and instituted on 4 February 1984.